-During Fiscal Year 2020, an outbreak of a novel strain of coronavirus (COVID-19) emerged globally.
+During Fiscal Year 2020, an outbreak of a novel strain of coronavirus (COVID-19) emerged globally and variants have continued to emerge during Fiscal Year 2021 as well.
 As a result of the spread of COVID-19, economic uncertainties have arisen that could negatively impact the Center's revenue for an indeterminable period of time.
 Other financial impacts could occur that are unknown at this time.

 As described in Note L above, the Center makes payments to other entities related to Tourist Development Tax receipts based on individual agreements with those entities.
 For those payments which are based on a percentage of the Tourist Development Taxes received, payments will continue as outlined in the related agreements.
-The remaining \$20 million commitment to the City for the Camping Word Stadium project will be distributed to the City in Fiscal Year 2021.